BBB Tip: Five reasons your small business website needs HTTPS encryption

 Reason #2: Make sure your website isn’t flagged “Not Secure”

 When they’re not engaging with their mobile apps, individuals use web browsers to access the Internet.
 The Google Chrome browser (which represents about 60% of the market share for browser use) will automatically highlight websites that are not HTTPS encrypted with the words “Not Secure.”
-This warning may discourage customers from interacting with your company’s website and potentially keep them from doing businesses with you.
-As of this month, the Chrome browser will highlight this warning in bright red letters, ensuring that users make a note of it when they browse the Internet.
+This warning may discourage customers from interacting with your company’s website and potentially keep them from doing business with you.
 Other web browsers, like Microsoft Edge and Firefox, also display similar signals when they load a website that is not secured by HTTPS.
 Therefore, to make sure consumers don’t receive this type of warning when they drop by your website, make sure that it is secured by HTTPS.

 Reason #3: Improve your ranking on Google search

-Reason #4: Protect you customers from malicious attacks and snoopers
+Reason #4: Protect your customers from malicious attacks and snoopers

 HTTPS prevents certain bad actors from observing your customers’ browsing behavior.
 In the absence of HTTPS, a bad actor can use a variety of technologies to spy on a user and intercept their data when they access your company’s website.